On quantum mechanics with a magnetic field on R^n and on a torus T^n, and their relation: Introduction

 The plan of the work is as follows.
-In section \ref{quasiperiodic} we introduce {\it quasiperiodicity factors} $V$, spaces $\X^V$ and show that a compatible connection $A$ on $\b{R}^n$ necessarily yields a periodic curvature 2-form $B=dA$ with (up to a factor) integer-valued fluxes $\phi_{ab}$ through the basic plaquettes of the lattice (on $\b{T}^n$ these integers will represent the Chern numbers).
-In the proof one has to use a self-consistency condition for $V$; on $\b{T}^n$ the latter becomes the cocycle condition for the transition functions of a hermitean line bundle (section \ref{VtoE}). $V$ is determined by the $\phi_{ab}$ up to gauge transformations, and is necessarily a phase factor.
+In section \ref{quasiperiodic} we introduce {\it quasiperiodicity factors} $V$, spaces $\X^V$ and show that a compatible connection $A$ on $\mathbb{R}^n$ necessarily yields a periodic curvature 2-form $B=dA$ with (up to a factor) integer-valued fluxes $\phi_{ab}$ through the basic plaquettes of the lattice (on $\mathbb{T}^n$ these integers will represent the Chern numbers).
+In the proof one has to use a self-consistency condition for $V$; on $\mathbb{T}^n$ the latter becomes the cocycle condition for the transition functions of a hermitean line bundle (section \ref{VtoE}). $V$ is determined by the $\phi_{ab}$ up to gauge transformations, and is necessarily a phase factor.
 One can decompose the covariant derivative as $\nabla=\nabla^{(0)}+QA'$, where $\nabla^{(0)}$ yields a constant $QB\propto [\nabla^{(0)},\nabla^{(0)}]$ and $A'$ is periodic.
 The components $p_a\equiv \nabla^{(0)}_a$ generate a Lie algebra $\gQ$ and together with the periodic functions the {\it algebra of observables} $\OQ$, whose elements map $\X^V$ into itself.
 In particular, $\Ha,\nabla\!_a\in \OQ$.
 The non-abelian part of $\gQ$ is a Heisenberg Lie algebra with the electric charge operator $Q$ as the central generator.
-The corresponding Lie group $\GQ$ acts on $\X^V$ and its Hilbert space as the translation group up to phase factors; the latter vanish if $V=1$, i.e. if the $q\phi_{ab}$ vanish.
+The corresponding Lie group $\GQ$ acts unitarily on $\X^V$ and its Hilbert space completion $\H^V$ as the translation group up to phase factors; the latter are trivial if $V=1$, i.e. if the $q\phi_{ab}$ vanish.
 For these reasons we call $\GQ$ the {\it projective translation group}.
-We also introduce a larger group $\YQ$, which we call {\it observables' group}, containing the $e^{il\cdot x}$ ($l\in\b{Z}^n$) as well.
-In section \ref{Irreps} we replace $Q\to q\in\b{Z}$ (integer charge) and then identify the magnetic translation group $M$ of \cite{Zak} as the discrete subgroup of $\YQ$ commuting with $\GQ$ and the centre of $\YQ$ as a subgroup of $M$.
-Then we classify the unitary irreducible representations of $\OQ,\YQ$ with integer charge and determine them rather explicitly in configuration space (we write down orthonormal bases of eigenfunctions of a complete set of commuting observables in $\OQ$); for fixed Chern numbers they are parametrized by a point $\tilde\alpha$ in the reciprocal torus of $\b{T}^n$ (the `Jacobi torus', or `Brillouin zone').
+We also introduce a larger group $\YQ$, which we call {\it observables' group}, of unitary operators on $\H^V$ including the functions $e^{il\cdot x}$ ($l\in\mathbb{Z}^n$) as well.
+In section \ref{Irreps} we replace $Q\to q\in\mathbb{Z}$ (integer charge) and identify the magnetic translation group $M$ of \cite{Zak} as the discrete subgroup of $\YQ$ commuting with $\GQ$ and the discrete part of the centre of $\YQ$ as a subgroup of $M$.
+Then we classify the unitary irreducible representations of $\OQ,\YQ$ with integer charge and determine them rather explicitly in configuration space (we write down orthonormal bases of eigenfunctions of a complete set of commuting observables in $\OQ$); for fixed Chern numbers they are parametrized by a point $\tilde\alpha$ in the reciprocal torus of $\mathbb{T}^n$ (the `Jacobi torus', or `Brillouin zone').
 Each representation of $\YQ$ extends to the Hilbert space completion $\H^V$ of $\X^V$; $\H^V$ carries also the associated representation of the group algebra $\YYQ$ of $\YQ$ (a $C^*$-algebra).
 We also clarify how in the $n=2m$ case a holomorphic structure and Theta functions arise on the associated complex torus.
-In section \ref{VtoE} we show how to realize a hermitean line bundle $E\stackrel{\pi}{\mapsto}\b{T}^n$ as a quotient $E=(\b{R}^n\times \b{C})/\b{Z}^n$, where the free abelian action of $\b{Z}^n$ on $\b{R}^n\!\times\! \b{C}$ involves the quasiperiodicty factor $V$; we then construct a one-to-one correspondence between $(\X^V,\nabla)$ and pairs $\big(\Gamma(\b{T}^n,E),\bnabla\big)$, where $\Gamma(\b{T}^n,E)$ stands for the space of sections of $E$ and $\bnabla$ the associated covariant derivative.
-In general {\it global} gauge transformations on $\b{R}^n$ induce {\it local} gauge transformations on $\b{T}^n$. $\Gamma(\b{T}^n,E)$ becomes a $\GQ$-module upon lifting of the action from $\X^V$.
+In section \ref{VtoE} we show how to realize a hermitean line bundle $E\stackrel{\pi}{\mapsto}\mathbb{T}^n$ as a quotient $E=(\mathbb{R}^n\times \b{C})/\mathbb{Z}^n$, where the free abelian action of $\mathbb{Z}^n$ on $\mathbb{R}^n\!\times\! \b{C}$ involves the quasiperiodicity factor $V$; we then construct a one-to-one correspondence between $(\X^V,\nabla)$ and pairs $\big(\Gamma(\mathbb{T}^n,E),\bnabla\big)$, where $\Gamma(\mathbb{T}^n,E)$ stands for the space of sections of $E$ and $\bnabla$ the associated covariant derivative.
+In general {\it globally defined} gauge transformations on $\mathbb{R}^n$ induce {\it locally defined} gauge transformations on $\mathbb{T}^n$. $\Gamma(\mathbb{T}^n,E)$ becomes a $\GQ$-module upon lifting of the action from $\X^V$.
 In section \ref{conclu} we summarize the main conclusions of the work.